The Causes of Hair Loss

 The time of year or season will not have an effect on your hair transplantation procedure.
 The sooner you begin, however, the sooner you’ll be able to see results and hair growth.
 Prior to surgery, further progression of hair loss can be treated with medical therapy, such as Platelet Rich Plasma (PRP) with ACell® Injection Therapy, Propecia®, ROGAINE® Foam, and Low Level Laser Light Therapy.
 In some cases, it can be too soon to begin hair restoration surgery.
 Since each patient’s circumstance is different, the one-on-one evaluation with Dr. Matthew Lopresti and Dr. Mary Lopresti will help determine which hair loss treatment will best benefit you.

 Is general anesthesia administered during the transplant?

 No, hair transplantation procedure only requires a local anesthetic.
 Patients are awake and able to sit comfortably during the procedure.
 If you would like to be more sedated, general anesthesia can be an option.
 General anesthesia, however, is unnecessary and can present additional risks.

 Is it okay to wear my hairpiece after surgery?

 For the first three days, you may not wear a hairpiece, as your scalp should not be confined in any way.
-Dr. Leonard also advises that hairpieces be worn as little as possible following surgery for several reasons.
+Dr. Matthew Lopresti and Dr. Mary Lopresti also advise that hairpieces be worn as little as possible following surgery for several reasons.
 First, it can delay healing and regrowth, and second, it’s important for patients to psychologically adjust to being more comfortable without it.
 Your own hair is now on its way to growing, and you will no longer have use for your hairpiece.

 Can someone else’s hair be used to transplant?